JeanLebrument/react-native-fabric-digits/README.md

 1. `npm install rnpm -g --save`
 2. `rnpm link react-native-fabric-digits`

-Follow the usual Digits installation procedure on your project, including adding the frameworks and modifying any files.
-Don't forget about initializing Fabric using `with` in you native code!

 ## ...or Link (Manual)

 ### iOS procedure
+1. Follow the usual Digits installation procedure on your project, including adding the frameworks and modifying any files.
-1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
+2. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
-2. Go to `node_modules` ➜ `react-native-fabric-digits` ➜ `ios` -> select the `RCTDigitsManager.xcodeproj`
+3. Go to `node_modules` ➜ `react-native-fabric-digits` ➜ `ios` -> select the `RCTDigitsManager.xcodeproj`
-3. Go to `Build Phases` tab of your project, select a target, open `Link Binary With Libraries`, click on `+` and add `libRCTDigitsManager.a`
+4. Go to `Build Phases` tab of your project, select a target, open `Link Binary With Libraries`, click on `+` and add `libRCTDigitsManager.a`

 ### Android procedure